Chen-Tianao/my-academic-page/content/authors/admin/_index.md

     url: https://www.ustc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: Master's Student of Engineering Science at USTC
+bio: Master's Student at Department of Precision Machinery and Precision Instrumentation, focusing on microrobotics and droplet microfluidic technology.

 # Interests to show in About widget
 interests:
   - Microfluidics
   - Microrobots
-  - Flexible Electronics
+  - Flexible Sensing

 # Education to show in About widget
 education: